Gas crunch from cyberattack intensifies in nation's capital - WTMJ

 The tracking service GasBuddy.com on Friday showed that 88% of gas stations were out of fuel in the nation’s capital, 45% were out in Virginia and 39% of Maryland stations were dry.
 About 65% of stations were without gas in North Carolina, and nearly half were tapped out in Georgia and South Carolina.

-Colonial said Thursday that operations had restarted and gasoline deliveries were being made in all of its markets, but it would take “several days” to return to normal, and some areas may experience “intermittent service interruptions during this start-up period.”
+Colonial said Thursday that operations had restarted and gasoline deliveries were being made in all of its markets, but it would take “several days” to return to normal.

-“Our current expectation based on the conversations between the company and experts at the Department of Energy is that the vast majority of markets and affected regions are receiving fuel at gas stations for consumers, and will continue to receive more fuel throughout the weekend and into early next week,” White House press secretary Jen Psaki said at a Friday briefing.
-“Hence, getting us closer to return us back to normal.”
+White House press secretary Jen Psaki said at a Friday briefing that “the vast majority of markets and affected regions are receiving fuel at gas stations for consumers, and will continue to receive more fuel throughout the weekend and into early next week.”

 A gas station owner in Virginia said panic buying is the problem.